PadoSensei/SearchSurf/README.md

-<h3 align="left">SearchSurf checks of daily and weekly weather reports in the Itacare area, giving you the best chance of catching the perfect wave! </h3>
+<h3 align="left">SearchSurf checks daily and weekly weather reports in the Itacare area, giving you the best chance of catching the perfect wave! </h3>

 <h2>Installation:</h2>

-> NPM Install
+> npm Install

 To install, run the above command in both project directories.

->NPM run
+>npm run

 Run from the 'frontend' folder.